jrezai/lvnauth/README.md

 ### Worth noting:

 - It's possible to ask the viewer questions and save the answers in the current visual novel session.
-Once the visual novel is closed, those answers are lost.
+Once the visual novel is closed, those answers are not saved.
 *A feature is planned to save the viewer's answers for future sessions.*